Jurassic Park video games: Later Jurassic Park games (2007–2015)

 In August 2007, Brighter Minds Media, Inc. and Universal released Jurassic Park Explorer, an interactive DVD game and board game that are played together.
 The goal of the game, set on Isla Sorna, is to resurrect dinosaurs by progressing along the game board and completing each of the DVD game's seven mini-games.
 The DVD game also includes over 300 dinosaur trivia questions and clips from the first three films.

 In August 2010, Gameloft released Jurassic Park, an action/adventure mobile game based on the first film.
 As Dr. Alan Grant or Dr. Ian Malcolm, the player must escape from Isla Nublar while fighting against dinosaurs, mercenaries, and poachers.
 The player can also play as a T. rex.
 Jurassic Park: The Game, a four-part episodic adventure game series set after the events of the first film, was developed and published by Telltale Games on November 15, 2011, for Xbox 360, PlayStation 3, PC and Mac.

 Jurassic Park is among the films featured in Universal Movie Tycoon, an iPhone game developed and published by Fuse Powered Inc. in March 2012.
 In the game, the player creates a movie studio and subsequently recreates films that were released by Universal Pictures.
 Jurassic Park Builder, developed and published by Ludia in July 2012, is a construction and management simulation video game in which the player builds a Jurassic Park theme park.
 An Aquatic Park with aquatic animals and a Glacier Park with extinct animals from the Cenozoic era can also be constructed.

 A fan-created project, titled Jurassic Park: Aftermath, is not a full video game, instead featuring Isla Nublar's Jurassic Park as an interactive environment that can be explored.
 The project had been in development since at least March 2013, using the CryEngine 3 game engine, but development had been suspended by May 2016.
 A new arcade game, titled Jurassic Park Arcade and developed by Raw Thrills, was released in March 2015, and is based on the original trilogy in the film series.

-Jurassic World trilogy
+Jurassic World series

-There have been several video games based on the Jurassic World trilogy.
+There have been several video games based on the Jurassic World series.
 Ludia released an updated version of Jurassic Park Builder in April 2015, titled Jurassic World: The Game, for iOS mobile devices.